-When a person lived alone in a property they owned, their home can get a 100% Council Tax reduction for up to six months after probate has been granted.
-To find out more and apply for the reduction, see Council Tax and unoccupied properties.
+When a person lived alone, their home can get a 100% Council Tax reduction for up to 6 months after probate has been granted or Letters of Administration have been made (in cases where there was no will).

 When there were two adults in the property

 If you lived with the person who has died and you are now the only adult in the household, we'll update the account details so the account is in your name only.
 We'll send you a new bill confirming the change within 20 days, unless we need to contact you for more information.